Resources – Discover games

+Resources – Discover games**

 In 2017, Microsoft discontinued XBLIG, a service that allowed anyone to release homemade games on Xbox 360.
 The program resulted in a stream-of-consciousness marketplace of over 3000 oddities and experiments that vary significantly in quality.
 Although most or all of these can no longer be played, this YouTube channel includes short videos documenting every title that was available for the service.

-Among its others videos, the Vinesauce channel plays a large number of low-budget and unusual, ephemeral games.
+Among other gaming videos, Vinesauce plays a large number of low-budget and unusual, ephemeral games.
 Many of these are amateur, outsider, or non-commercial games that have only been informally distributed, including game mods and hacks.
-The commentary on Vinesauce tends to make fun of the games with over-the-top reactions and ridicule, but the channel is a useful way to identify deep-cut titles that receive minimal coverage elsewhere.
+The commentary on Vinesauce tends to make fun of the games with over-the-top reactions, unfortunately, but the channel is a useful way to discover deep-cut titles that receive minimal coverage elsewhere.

 Walkthrough videos without commentary are a chance to learn about games nearly first-hand.
 World of Longplays is the definitive source for these.
 Look under the Videos tab for a list of all the devices that are covered, including the Commodore/Amiga line, FM-TOWNS, NEC systems, and other assorted computer platforms.

 YesterYear’s MacDude posts video reviews of classic Macintosh games, focusing primarily on shareware titles.

 Older computer magazines tended to cover software and games indiscriminately, featuring a number of now-obscure titles in the process.
 (This is especially true in the advertisements!)
 For scanned copies of dozens of magazines in this scope – including ones that did not primarily focus on games – see the Internet Archive’s Game and Gamer Magazines collection and Computer Magazine Archives, OldGameMags’s Computers collection, and Retromags (requires registration).
 Also consider the archives of Computer Gaming World and SynTax, a long-running magazine about adventure, role playing, and strategy games.